-Like most everyone who enjoys a little treat now and then, we here at ButcherBox have a bit of a sweet tooth.
+Like most everyone who enjoys a treat now and then, we here at ButcherBox have a bit of a sweet tooth.

 So let’s dig into the sweet and savory dish that is bacon candy.

-More and more, bacon is breaking out on its own as a singular dish.
-This is most common of bacon in candied form.
-Stop into any hip (or hipster, if you see it that way) restaurant, and you might find a glass of candied bacon adorning the bar.
+More and more, bacon is breaking out on its own as a singular dish, most often as bacon candy.
+Stop into any hip (or hipster, if you see it that way) restaurant, and you might find a glass filled with candied bacon adorning the bar.

 So how did this trend start?

 The rise in the treat’s current popularity as bar food is linked, by a number of different people, to a small wine bar in California.
-According to lore, Lou’s on Vine in Hollywood began offering their take on ‘pig candy’ to patrons as an alternative snack, and the buzz and bacon spread from there.
+According to lore, Lou’s on Vine in Hollywood began offering their take on pig candy to patrons as an alternative snack, and the buzz — and bacon — spread from there.

-- Preheat oven to 350° F.
+- Preheat oven to 350 F.

 - Place bacon slices on a cooling rack set over a baking sheet.